What’s The Mandela Effect Definition?

 What does it mean when we remember something that never happened?
 Are our minds playing tricks on us?
 Is it just selective memory?
 Have we gradually distorted memories of the events over the course of many memory retrieval alterations?
 Or … Are we, in fact, remembering something from a parallel universe that is not a part of this timeline?
 Did something change in the past so that many possible timelines were created, each with different events?
 Can we REALLY reach across the ether to connect with an entirely different timeline than the one we live in?

 Crazy questions.
 It seems like false memory – especially the Mandela Effect’s SHARED false memory – creates more questions than it answers.

-Neuroscientist, psychologist, and conspiracy theorist all have attributed their own theories to what is the root cause of the phenomenon known as the Mandela effect.
+Neuroscientists, psychologists, and conspiracy theorists all have attributed their own theories to what is the root cause of the phenomenon known as the Mandela effect.
 Still, the debate rages on about why so many people are misremembering historical events, movie titles, television episodes, movie scenes, pop culture characters, and many more things.
 Could we all be living in parallel universes?
-Are time travellers altering significant cultural events?
+Are time travelers altering significant cultural events?
 Is cognitive dissonance to blame?
 Or are people just insane?
 There is no definitive answer.
 It could be a combination of all of the above.
 But one thing is for certain, the Mandela effect is a real thing that touches millions of people from different walks of life.
 In conclusion, we live in the age of information, where science and technology are both evolving at a rapid pace, so it is only a matter time before researchers and scientists find the true cause behind the Mandela effect phenomenon.